 - Egg yolks

-2. Oatmeal and Bran Flakes (and Other Whole Grains)
+2. Oatmeal, Bran Flakes & Other Whole Grains

 Whole grains are related to lower levels of inflammation.
 In one 2006 study, researchers found that healthy men and women who consumed whole grains showed no increases in inflammation, and also had reduced levels of total cholesterol.

-Several other studies have shown similar results—that whole grains are related to reduced levels of inflammation, or at the very least, don’t increase inflammation.
-Exceptions may occur, however, in people who have celiac disease (and can’t digest wheat), or in those who have sensitivities to certain types of grains.
-In this population, consuming whole grains may actually cause inflammation and intestinal damage.
+Several other studies have shown similar results — that whole grains are related to reduced levels of inflammation, or at the very least, don’t increase inflammation.
+Exceptions may occur, however, in people who have celiac disease and can’t digest wheat, or in those who have sensitivities to certain types of grains.
+In this population, consuming whole grains may cause inflammation and intestinal damage.